Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Abstract

 \section{Abstract}

 The combination of machine learning models with physical models is a recent research path to learn robust data representations.
-In this paper, we introduce p$^3$VAE, a generative model that integrates a perfect physical model which partially explains the true underlying factors of variation in the data.
-To fully leverage our hybrid design, we propose a semi-supervised optimization procedure and an inference scheme that comes along meaningful uncertainty estimates.
-We apply p$^3$VAE to the semantic segmentation of high-resolution hyperspectral remote sensing images.
-Our experiments on a simulated data set demonstrated the benefits of our hybrid model against conventional machine learning models in terms of extrapolation capabilities and interpretability.
-In particular, we show that p$^3$VAE naturally has high disentanglement capabilities.
+In this paper, we introduce p$^3$VAE, a variational autoencoder that integrates prior physical knowledge about the latent factors of variation that are related to the data acquisition conditions. p$^3$VAE combines standard neural network layers with non-trainable physics layers in order to partially ground the latent space to physical variables.
+We introduce a semi-supervised learning algorithm that strikes a balance between the machine learning part and the physics part.
+Experiments on simulated and real data sets demonstrate the benefits of our framework against competing physics-informed and conventional machine learning models, in terms of extrapolation capabilities and interpretability.
+In particular, we show that p$^3$VAE naturally has interesting disentanglement capabilities.
 Our code and data have been made publicly available at \href{https://github.com/Romain3Ch216/p3VAE}{https://github.com/Romain3Ch216/p3VAE}.

-\blfootnote{This paper is submitted to the International Journal of Computer Vision.}
+\blfootnote{This paper is submitted to Springer Machine Learning.}